e-deng/portfolio-website--2-/README.md

    npm install
    ```

-2. Set up environment variables:
+2. Set up environment variables (only if you found the secret):
-   Create a `.env.local` file in the root directory and add your Spotify API credentials:
+   Create a `.env.local` file in the root directory and add your Spotify API credentials: (spotify??
+I don't see that anywhere...)
    ```env
    SPOTIFY_CLIENT_ID=your_spotify_client_id
    SPOTIFY_CLIENT_SECRET=your_spotify_client_secret